 While driving my wife to a her yoga class one evening, I was able to chat with some of the other people attending.
 It sounded interesting and after about two weeks of taking classes I was noticing that I was loosening up.
 The more I practiced, the more I was intrigued, not only the poses and how I was calmly instructed to do them, but how it made me feel about myself.
 I signed up for Jane's House 200 hour teacher training program for my own yoga growth, graduated in 2017, and I began teaching later that year.

 Having attended workshops concerned with making yoga more accessible to people, it occured to me that a veteran might feel more at ease with a teacher that understood their past military culture having spent 20 years in uniform myself.
 I can serve (again) as a bridge between a warrior's past experiences and rediscovering their the inner peace through Yoga.

 I am thrilled to join the wonderful teachers at The Bee's Knees Yoga studio.
 The many people I have had the privilege to share the gift of Yoga with have like myself, re-discovered themselves in a non-judgmental atmosphere connecting the Mind and Body with the Breath.
 Come to class with a beginner's mind and find yourself in movement toward stillness.

--Ken teaches Slow Flow Yoga & Trauma-Informed Yoga at BKY Studio.
-Which helps students live with and manage the mental/physical aspects related to trauma.
+-Ken teaches Yoga Basics at BKY Studio.
+His approach to teaching helps students live with and manage the mental/physical aspects related to trauma.